We are open to any new patients who live in the Durham area.

 The following proofs of identity will be accepted (in preferred order):

 If you change your name, address, or telephone number, please let our receptionists know by calling into the surgery where you will be given a form to complete.
-Patients may also update their contact details on-line using the “Patient Access” website.

-If you move outside the practice area you may need to find a doctor in your new area.
+If you move outside the practice area you will need to find a doctor in your new area.
 There are instructions on what to do when you move to a new area on the back of your NHS medical card.